-Rihanna To ‘RHOBH’ Kyle Richard’s Daughter: ‘Oh my God, I’m obsessed with you.’
+Rihanna To ‘RHOBH’ Star Kyle Richard’s Daughter: ‘Oh My God, I’m Obsessed With You.’

 Richards does not reveal which of her daughters Rihanna approached, but it seems clear that Riri was not about to let the opportunity slide to meet one of her favorite reality stars.
 Obviously, this was the last thing that Richards’ daughter was expecting and she became overwhelmed with seeing one of the planet’s biggest stars right in front of her.
 However, Rihanna probably handled the moment like a pro since she’s had years of experience dealing with crying fans.

 Kyle also shared her thoughts on why so many celebrities tune in to watch reality shows such as Real Housewives of Beverly Hills.
 She believes that many A-listers stay home and watch reality television.
-She thinks that many stars prefer sitting on the couch and catching up on their shows because the alternative of going out for dinner and drinks isn’t a lot of funs if you are really famous.
+She thinks that many stars prefer sitting on the couch and catching up on their shows because the alternative of going out for dinner and drinks isn’t a lot of fun if you are really famous.
 She believes it’s especially true for really big celebrities, which Rihanna definitely is.

 “They’re home watching these shows and it’s like being a fly on the wall or watching an accident you can’t turn away from.”

-According to IMDb, Rihanna is the most successful female artist over the last decade.
+According to IMDb, Rihanna is the most successful female artist of the last decade.

 .@oceans8movie is in theaters next Friday!
 I’m watching for the first time in #NY! hashtag and rep your city pic.twitter.com/qGH9Y8zAGx